roth-hex-lab/roth-hex-lab.github.io/content/_index.md

       text: |
         ---
         ### PhD Position in Robotics (Aerial robotics, robotic navigation, and path planning)
-        The [Learning Systems and Robotics Lab](https://www.ce.cit.tum.de/lsy/home/), under the management of Prof. Angela Schoellig, and our Human-Centered Computing and Extended Reality Lab, under the management of Prof. Daniel Roth are seeking for a highly motivated PhD candidate to work on cutting-edge research in
+        The [Learning Systems and Robotics Lab](https://www.ce.cit.tum.de/lsy/home/), under the management of _Prof.
+Angela Schoellig_, and our _Human-Centered Computing and Extended Reality Lab_, under the management of _Prof.
+Daniel Roth_ are seeking for a highly motivated PhD candidate to work on cutting-edge research in
         Aerial Robotics.
 The candidate will conduct high-quality research, publish in top-tier venues, and collaborate with interdisciplinary teams across robotics, medicine, computation, and technology.
-        Furthermore, the appointee will be collaborating with the Mobile Robotics Lab at ETH Zurich, being established by Prof. Stefan Leutenegger, formerly at TUM.
+        Furthermore, the appointee will be collaborating with the _Mobile Robotics Lab at ETH Zurich_, being established by _Prof.
+Stefan Leutenegger_, formerly at TUM.

         [Position Description](PhDPositionAerialDrone.pdf)